 Collar and cuffs

-- Fit: collar and cuffs are well maintained, but the iron-on collar is a bit too cardboardy and “cracks” a little.
-Special mention, however, to “ribbed stitching”: this term is used when the shirt collar seam is very close to the edge.
-The operation is a little more difficult to carry out and the result is more refined.
+- Hold: collar and cuffs are well held, but the iron-on collar is a bit too cardboardy and “cracks” a little.
+Special mention, however, for the “rib stitch”: this term is used when the seam of the shirt collar is very close to the edge.
+The operation is a little more difficult to perform and the result is more refined.

 - Symmetry of the collar and cuffs: nothing to report!